Philippine Sports Training Center

-The Philippine Sports Training Center (PSTC) is a sports complex proposed to be built in Bagac, Bataan, Philippines.
+The Philippine Sports Training Center (PSTC) is a proposed sports complex in the Philippines.
 It will be owned by the Philippine Sports Commission and will be the official training facility for members of the Philippine national teams and national training pool.

-Background
+Its construction is mandated by the Republic Act No. 11214 also known as Philippine Sports Training Center Act.

+The PSTC is yet to be built.
+A groundbreaking ceremony was held for the construction of the PSTC in Bagac, Bataan in May 2022 but it was later shelved by August 2023.

 Legislation

 The construction of the Philippine Sports Training Center was proposed through legislation.
 Senate Bill No. 1716, or the Philippine Amateur Sports Training Center Act was authored a sponsored by Senator and professional boxer Manny Pacquiao with the bill also co-sponsored by Senator Sonny Angara.
 On November 28, 2018, the Bicameral Conference Committee approved the bill after consolidating it with its version filed in the House of Representatives.
 A law leading to the construction of the facility, Republic Act No. 11214 also known as Philippine Sports Training Center Act, was signed into law by President Rodrigo Duterte on February 14, 2019.